Charmaine-Burrus/car-dealership-app/README.md

 #### Admin Login & Admin Home
 ![](WebContent/img/screenshots/admin.gif)

 Details: User login credentials are checked against records of current employees.
-If the creditials are correct, the user is directed to Admin Home where they can view a chart of sales for the month (updated monthly by staff) and Sales Report which displays all Sold Cars to date (info is updated each time a customer places a successful bid).
+If the creditials are correct, the user is directed to Admin Home where they can view a chart of sales for the month (updated monthly by staff) and Sales Report which displays all cars sold to date (info is updated each time a customer places a successful bid).

 #### Mobile View
 ![](WebContent/img/screenshots/mobile-view.gif)

-Details: Web page is responsive to different screen sizes and is designed to give a fantastic user experience!
+Details: Responsive web design ensures that this app will display well on phone, tablet, and desktop screens.
+Designed to give a fantastic user experience!

 <hr>